What is RSS?

 How does it work?

-When you see those logos in image above, they are usually linked to a webpage or file.
-This URL is sometimes called a feed or RSS feed.
+When you see a feed icon, it’s usually linked to a webpage or file.
+This URL is sometimes called a feed.

-The website that provides the RSS feeds will update their feeds every time they update content on their website.
+The website that provides the feeds will update them every time they update content on their website.

-Next, in order to use this RSS feed, you will need a RSS reader.
-What a RSS reader does is checks the feed several times per hour.
-Instead of you checking a website many times for updates, an RSS reader will check for you and notify you if there is any new content.
+Next, in order to use this feed, you will need a RSS reader.
+What a reader does is checks the feed several times per hour.
+Instead of you checking a website many times for updates, a reader will check for you and notify you if there is any new content.